Vikgur/gitops-argocd-platform-health-api-english-vers/README.md

 Contains credentials for accessing GitHub Container Registry (GHCR).
 Used by Argo Image Updater to read tag information and related signatures.
 Created as a Kubernetes Secret in the `argocd` namespace.

+### Integration steps into health-api

+1. **Dockerfile**
+   Add standard OCI labels (`source`, `revision`, `created`) to each service (backend, frontend).
+   These labels allow Argo Image Updater to track the origin and freshness of images.

+2. **Helm values**
+   In the `helm-blue-green-canary-gitops-health-api` repository, configure `image.repository` and Argo Image Updater annotations for each service (e.g., `helm/values/backend.yaml`).
+   This tells AIU which images to update and according to which rules.

+3. **ConfigMap**
+   In the `gitops-argocd-platform-health-api` repository, create `argocd-image-updater-config.yaml` with global configuration.
+   It defines which registries AIU works with and where the cosign key for signature verification is stored.

+4. **Secret**
+   In the same repository, add a `Secret` with credentials for accessing GHCR.
+   This secret is used by AIU to fetch tag and signature information.

 ---